pukku/ringing_halfsheets/README.md

 file.
 To force it to overwrite the existing file, pass `-force` (or `-f`).

-If you know which logo you want to include, you can specify it, otherwise it tries to guess based on the association reported by BellBoard. (`-bcr` and `-nagcr`; right now you can only put in one or the other, not both.)
+If you know which logo you want to include, you can pass the name of a file (without the `.pdf` extension) to the `-image` (`-i`) parameter.
+If you don't want an image, specify "`none`".
+Otherwise, it tries to guess based on the association reported by BellBoard.

 The program generates a `.groff` output file, and if you want to run the `groff` command line as a part of the program,